What Is the Investment Banking Salary in India in 2026?

 Spark Capital, Equirus, IIFL Securities (IB) & Edelweiss: Independent and mid-market players typically pay analyst packages in the INR 12-20 LPA range, with strong mid-market M&A and ECM deal exposure.

-Investment Banking Salary by City in India
+What Is Investment Banking Salary by City in India?

 | City | Key Employers | Analyst Range (INR LPA) | VP Range (INR LPA) | Notes |